Braided interferometer mesh for robust photonic matrix-vector multiplications with non-ideal components: Theory of planar interferometers for linear operations

 The braid architecture concept involves reorganizing the photonic components into a different mesh.
 To achieve this, crossing components are used as braids to connect each input signal to each output.
 This architecture enhances performance through improved symmetry, particularly in cases where the components are non-ideal.
-To better understand this, it is useful to analyze the different paths, that is, the possible connections between any input and any output.
+To better understand this, it is useful to analyze the different paths, such as the possible connections between any input and output.

-The Clements architecture (Figure \ref{fig:architectures}.a) has certain paths that pass through fewer beam splitters, e.g. those at the very top, because of the presence of Type 2 layers.
+The Clements architecture (Figure \ref{fig:architectures}.a) has certain paths that pass through fewer beam splitters, e.g., those at the very top, because of the presence of Type 2 layers.
 The same is true for the Fldzhyan architecture, which uses the same components as the Clements architecture but arranges them differently.
 In contrast, in the braid architecture, all paths pass through the same number of passive components since it only contains Type 1 layers.
 This results in a more balanced power flow.
-To maintain this balance also in the crossing layer, we added dummy crossings on both sides.
+We added dummy crossings on both sides to maintain this balance in the crossing layer.
 Given the very low losses of the crossings, these dummy components are not essential and can be omitted.

 We can observe that none of the three architectures maintain perfect path symmetry when considering the distribution of phase shifters per path due to the presence of the lower connection without any phase shifters.
-However, the braid architecture still appears to have a more uniform number of phase shifters across the paths compared to the other two architectures.
+However, the braid architecture still appears to have a more uniform number of phase shifters across the paths than the other two.